 From discussion to action!

 Nexus Dialogue has developed a selection of NEXUS CASE STUDIES in partnership with various organizations from the private and public sector as well as civil society. ?The case studies examine how we can optimize water infrastructure (built and natural) to sustainably meet the needs across the water, energy and food sectors, looking at new innovations, institutional arrangements, policy, decision making and financing.
-You can also find MORE NEUXS CASE STUDIES initiated by other organizations to demonstrate the inter-linkages between water, energy and food in order to achieve the goal of nexus security and sustainability.
+You can also find MORE NEXUS CASE STUDIES initiated by other organizations to demonstrate the inter-linkages between water, energy and food in order to achieve the goal of nexus security and sustainability.

 Contribute to the Nexus Dialogue!